Yesterday we happened to have on our local news coming out of one of the TV stations in Seattle here a little five-minute segment on oyster larvae.

 It could always skirt it to some degree because of the nature of the device itself.

-And so you were always left with an empty hole, no matter how big you made your drawing or how small you ended up with this empty hole around which all of the little lines um uh uh revolved or or intersected.
+No matter how big you made your drawing or how small, you ended up with this empty hole around which all of the little lines revolved or intersected.

-A space that exists and in fact probably is the space from which the atom will emerge later on and from which it will determine its own size relative to its needs.
+A space that exists, and in fact probably is the space from which the atom will emerge later on and from which it will determine its own size relative to its needs.

-Um and so a hydrogen atom does not create a the same space uh allocation, if you will, as the any other atom, or and this is a key element as well as you go along on some of the thinking involved in this.
+And this is a key element as well as you go along on some of the thinking involved in this.

 But getting back to the whole idea of this empty hole, the empty hole within the spirograph drawing can be thought of as the area in which energy is able to transit from the energetic realm, the etheric pre-material world realm, and come into our material world.

-And without that pulse we wouldn't be alive.
+And without that pulse, we wouldn't be alive.

 In fact, none of our atoms would exist without that pulse.